roboscienceorg/book/source/Sensors/Sensing.rst

 of active sensing.

-We can further classify sensors by which part of the robot’s environment, internal or external, they are sensing. **Properioceptive Sensors** measure the internal state of the system (robot), such as motor speeds, wheel loads, turn angles, battery status, temperature and other aspects that are internal to the machine. **Exterioceptive
+We can further classify sensors by which part of the robot’s environment, :index:`properioceptive` or :index:`exterioceptive`, they are sensing. **Properioceptive
+Sensors** measure the internal state of the system (robot), such as motor speeds, wheel loads, turn angles, battery status, temperature and other aspects that are internal to the machine. **Exterioceptive